 - Wore beer cans as jewelry at a football game

-- We can rationalize that only others like ourselves understand
+- We rationalize that only others like ourselves understand.

-- We can feel comfortable sharing our struggles and successes with like-minded people
+- There’s comfort in sharing our struggles and successes with like-minded people.

-Yes, there’s commonality in meetings.
-Yes, all those people can relate to us.
-But there is a bigger issue.
+Yes, there’s a commonality of the problem in meetings, and those people can relate to us.

 On October 4, 2015, tens of thousands of people showed up for a rally on the National Mall.
-These public displays of our numbers and normalcy go a long way to destigmatize addiction and recovery, but it’s one day and thousands of miles from home for most of us.
+These public displays of our numbers and normalcy go a long way to destigmatize addiction and recovery.
+Still, it’s one day and thousands of miles from home for most of us.

 What Can You Do In Your Own Backyard

-However, even with his influences, I looked at 17 houses and each time there was an excuse why they wouldn’t rent to me.
-Finally, in early 1990, I rented what would be our permanent home until 2011 when I closed the house to pursue other recovery options.
+However, even with his influences, I looked at 17 houses, and each time there was an excuse why they wouldn’t rent to me.
+Finally, in early 1990, we found our permanent home until 2011, when I closed the house to pursue other recovery options.
 One of the blessings is that blogging allows me to reach a wider audience.